 - Pharmaceutical firms

-Phlebotomists are absolutely in demand.
+Phlebotomists are in high demand.
 The demand for phlebotomists will always exist since almost all medical work requires a blood draw at some point.
 Only those who have the proper phlebotomy training will have the skills to fulfill this need.

 An exciting new development in the phlebotomy field is the blood drawing robot.
 A Miami-based firm is currently developing a blood-drawing robot called the Veebot.
 The Veebot uses infrafred scanning and ultrasound to determine where to stick a needle.